ognistik/macrowhisper/src/CODEBASE_MAP.md

 - **Advanced trigger evaluation**: Uses TriggerEvaluator for smart action selection across all action types
 - **Comprehensive cleanup**: Handles deleted recordings, meta.json files, and orphaned watchers

-**Enhanced AutoReturn Logic**:
+**Enhanced AutoReturn and Scheduled Action Logic**:
-- **Normal Operation**: AutoReturn applies to the intended recording and gets reset after use
+- **Normal Operation**: AutoReturn and scheduled actions apply to the intended recording and get reset after use
+- **Mutual Exclusion**: Only one of auto-return or scheduled action can be active at a time
+- **Timeout Management**: 5-second timeout when no recording session is active (prevents indefinite waiting)
-- **Interruption Handling**: AutoReturn cancelled if recording folder is deleted during processing
+- **Interruption Handling**: Both cancelled if recording folder is deleted during processing
-- **Supersession Logic**: AutoReturn cancelled if newer recordings appear before current one completes
+- **Supersession Logic**: Both cancelled if newer recordings appear before current one completes
 - **Smart Timing**: Only cancels when recordings are actually interrupted, not when they naturally complete

 **Smart Clipboard Monitoring Logic**: